imclaren/go-exif/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/dsoprea/go-exif)](https://goreportcard.com/report/github.com/imclaren/go-exif)
 [![GoDoc](https://godoc.org/github.com/imclaren/go-exif?status.svg)](https://godoc.org/github.com/imclaren/go-exif)

+# Origin

+This project is a fork of github.com/dsoprea/go-exif/v2

+The fork extracts EXIF tags from files without storing all of the bytes from the start of the EXIF block in memory.

 # Overview

 This package provides native Go functionality to parse an existing EXIF block, update an existing EXIF block, or add a new EXIF block.

-# Origin

-This project is a fork of github.com/dsoprea/go-exif/v2

 # Getting